How exactly does a one-ton Liberty Bell replica disappear?

 In 1783 a mob of Revolutionary soldiers, angry about not being paid, stormed the Capitol in Philadelphia.
 This forced Congress to briefly regroup in exile in New Jersey.
 As a result, the founding fathers identified the need for a capital city under the control and protection of Congress.

-Detailed by James Madison in Federalist Paper #43, Congress felt so strongly about the issue, they worked it into the Constitution.
+As detailed by James Madison in Federalist Paper #43, Congress felt so strongly about the issue they worked it into the Constitution.
 Article I, Section 8, Clause 17 stipulates Congress shall have the power: “To exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of Particular States, and the Acceptance of Congress, become the Seat of the Government of the United States …”

 There are dozens of separate police departments with jurisdiction over different parts of the city.
 There is even a website to help protesters identify the various police forces and their respective powers.